Last Updated on

-Simple asparagus soup – the best cream of asparagus soup you could make this spring.
-And how to make asparagus stock with asparagus woody ends.
+Cream of asparagus soup with milk – the best asparagus soup you could make this spring.
+And how to make asparagus stock with the woody ends.

 Oh, I have so many soup recipes on my blog, you should not have any difficulty at all in finding one you like!

-Step 1: Gather all the asparagus peel and ends you have and give them to a pot.
-In the case of this Asparagus Soup – Creamy and Aromatic – Asparagus Recipes I used the woody ends from 800 g/ 1.7 lbs/ 2 bundles asparagus.
+- In this case, I used the woody ends from 800 g/ 1.7 lbs/ 2 bundles asparagus.
 This should be the minimum you should use, take more if you have gathered more in your freezer.

 How to use asparagus stock: